-The Group operates internationally and is exposed to foreign exchange risk, primarily EUR and USD.
+The Group operates internationally and is exposed to foreign exchange risk, primarily MDL, PLN, RON, EUR and USD.
 Foreign exchange risk arises from future commercial transactions and recognised assets and liabilities denominated in a currency that is not the functional currency of the relevant group entity.
 The Group is managing the risk by actively trying to generate sales in the same currency as it is incurring expenses.
 The Group has not hedged its currency risk.

-The following tables demonstrate the sensitivity to a reasonably possible change in USD exchange rate, with all other variables held constant.
+The following tables demonstrate the sensitivity to a reasonably possible change in MDL, PLN and RON exchange rate, with all other variables held constant.
 The Group's exposure to changes in EUR is not material due to DKK/EUR fixed rate policy.
+Further, the exposure toward USD is considered immaterial.